racxhit/subtext-reddit/README.md

 Since SubText isn't distributed through the Mac App Store, macOS Gatekeeper will block it the first time you open it.
 To allow it:

-After moving `SubText.app` to `/Applications` and double-clicking to open it then the "cannot be opened" warning appears, click **OK**.
+After moving `SubText.app` to `/Applications` and double-clicking to open it, click **OK** when the "cannot be opened" warning appears.
+Then:

 **Option A — Terminal**
 ```bash